bedaisynic/to-do-list/README.md

 For example:

-If you edit your file `subscription_paid.mjml` in MJML editor, you can click `Export to HTML file` button on the top right corner to make the file.
+If you edit `subscription_paid.mjml` file in MJML editor, you can click `Export to HTML file` button on the top right corner to make the file.

-If you modify your email `subscription_paid.mjml` in Visual Studio, then you can type `Command Shift P` to choose `Export HTML` to produce the file.
+If you modify `subscription_paid.mjml` in Visual Studio, then you can type `Command Shift P` to choose `Export HTML` to produce the file.

 The structure of the folder will be like this: